justyeethan/Project1-383/README.md

 # CBIR System, Ethan Yee, CSS 484

+## Description
 This is a simple CBIR system that uses a bag of words model to compare images.
+I created it from scratch using Python and Flask.

 Here is documentation on setup and usage.

 # Easy Viewing

-I have the application hosted on a server, so you can just go to https://cbir-flask.vercel.app/ to use the application.
+!
+I have the application hosted on a server, so you can just go to https://cbir-flask.vercel.app/ to use the application quickly.

 It should take a few milliseconds at first to fetch all the images, but after that, it should cache the website and run normally depending on your internet connection.